Mattiwilda Dobbs: Performance career in the United States

 Her American debut was a recital with the Little Orchestra Society, in New York City, in 1954.
-She made her Metropolitan Opera debut, as Gilda in Rigoletto, on November 9, 1956.
+She made her Metropolitan Opera debut, as Gilda in Rigoletto, on November 9, 1956, becoming the first African American singer to perform in a romantic role.
 In a review of her performance, Carl Van Vechten wrote that Dobbs' was "glorious ... a warm and brilliant coloratura, and the best Gilda in my experience."
 Although African-American singer Marian Anderson had performed at the Met the previous year, Dobbs was the first African-American to be offered a long-term contract by the Met.
-In eight seasons, she performed 29 times, including Zerbinetta, Zerlina in Don Giovanni, Olympia in The Tales of Hoffmann, Lucia in Lucia di Lammermoor, and Oscar in Un ballo in maschera.
+In eight seasons, she performed 29 times, including Zerbinetta in Ariadne auf Naxos, Zerlina in Don Giovanni, Olympia in The Tales of Hoffmann, Lucia in Lucia di Lammermoor, and Oscar in Un ballo in maschera.
 She also appeared at the San Francisco Opera in 1955, where she was the first African-American to play a lead role.

 Following the example set by other African-American performers, Dobbs refused to perform for segregated audiences.
 She later stated that this hurt her career as she declined offers of work in the southern states.
-When the Atlanta Municipal Auditorium was de-segregated in 1961, Dobbs was the first person to sing to an integrated audience in the city.
+When the Atlanta Municipal Auditorium was desegregated in 1961, Dobbs was the first person to sing to an integrated audience in the city.
 After de-segregation, she performed in Atlanta in a series of operas produced by Blanche Thebom.